-9. Faculty distinguish between personal conviction and professionally accepted views in a discipline.
+I.C.9.
+Faculty distinguish between personal conviction and professionally accepted views in a discipline.
 They present data and information fairly and objectively.

-The statement on academic freedom in the Faculty Handbook states, regarding the freedom from restraints or pressures, "Since these rights of academic freedom carry responsibilities with them, each faculty member and student should strive to be accurate, should exercise appropriate restraint, show respect for the opinions of others, and must indicate that he or she does not speak, necessarily, for the College" (I.C.9.1).
-The current contract between faculty and the district stipulates that faculty have the freedom to discuss their own areas of expertise in the classroom, as well as other controversial topics, provided they distinguish between personal opinions and facts (IC7 CTA Article 16.9 Academic Freedom).
+The current contract between faculty and the district stipulates that faculty have the freedom to discuss their own areas of expertise in the classroom, as well as other controversial topics, provided they distinguish between personal opinions and facts (IC9 CTA Article 16.9 Academic Freedom).
+Regarding freedom from restraints or pressures, the statement on academic freedom in the Faculty Handbook states, "Since these rights of academic freedom carry responsibilities with them, each faculty member and student should strive to be accurate, should exercise appropriate restraint, show respect for the opinions of others, and must indicate that he or she does not speak, necessarily, for the College" (IC9 Faculty Handbook).

-Faculty are subject to periodic performance review, and both the administrator's rating form and the student evaluation of faculty form allows feedback on the faculty member's presentation of course material in an objective and evidence-driven manner (I.C.9.2).
-On the Instructional Faculty Performance Evaluation, administrative reviewers are able to rate the faculty member on various metrics, including "Demonstrates sensitivity to students from diverse backgrounds" and "Instruction is consistent with the stated and approved goals and content of the course."
+Faculty are subject to periodic performance review, and both the administrator's rating form and the student evaluation of faculty form allow feedback on whether the faculty member presents the course material in an objective and evidence-driven manner.
+On the Instructional Faculty Performance Evaluation, which is included in the Faculty Handbook, administrative reviewers can rate the faculty member on various metrics, including "Demonstrates sensitivity to students from diverse backgrounds" and "Instruction is consistent with the stated and approved goals and content of the course."